 At Total Car Check we are always innovating to bring new helpful features and data to our users.
 This is the way it has been since we disrupted the vehicle check market over 10 years ago.
 Our customer first approach means that if we can provide something for free then we will.
 That is one … Continue reading Celebrating a year of Total Car Check enhancements

 Car cloning is where the registration number of a car is copied or ‘cloned’ and applied to a stolen car to mask its true identity.
 It's a growing problem.
 That's why Total Car Check has recently launched a free tool that helps car buyers to identify cloned vehicles.
 We explain below.
-A growing problem In … Continue reading How to run a free check to help protect you from car cloning
+A growing problem In … Continue reading How to Run a Free Check to Protect Against Car Cloning

 Will Government stop ULEZ expansion?